 Search Engine Optimization

 Search engine optimization, or SEO, refers to optimizing your brand’s website to reach people when they search for the product or service you offer.
-This involves a series of techniques, including keyword marketing, page structuring, tag creation, content creation, and indexing.
+This involves a series of techniques, including keyword marketing, page structuring, tag creation, content creation, and indexing, all of which contribute to increasing your website’s organic traffic and improving its ranking in search results.

 Pay-per-click advertising, or PPC, involves paying for ads using keywords of your choice.
 Those ads show up as paid results on search engines and send people to a landing page designed to gather contact information or make a sale.
 The ads can also appear on social media and websites with advertising.